Schools Liaison Initiative

 King's visits to schools and colleges

-The Admissions & Schools Liaison Officers visit schools and colleges to give presentations about the University of Cambridge and King’s, run workshops on the application process and to participate in Higher Education events for individual schools or areas.
+We visit schools and colleges to give presentations about the University of Cambridge and King’s, to run workshops on the application process and to participate in Higher Education events for individual schools or areas.
 Teacher training sessions and events for parents can also be arranged.

-The Admissions & Schools Liaison Officers visit schools and colleges to provide advice and guidance for years 10 and 11 about selective universities in general and Cambridge in particular.
+We visit schools and colleges to provide advice and guidance for Year 10 and 11 students about selective universities in general and Cambridge in particular.
 The idea is to raise aspirations and show students what hard work at school could lead to.
-Practical advice will also be given about subject choices for A level or IB.
+Practical advice will also be given about subject choices for A-level or IB.
 The aim is for these visits to be interactive and as such they will often include workshop activities depending on the size of the group.
 King's will work in conjunction with the school to ensure that each cohort of students is specifically catered to.

 King's Access Bus